 Correctly attaching your monitor stand is critical for safe use.
-This section describes how to safely attach a stand.
+This section describes how to attach a stand safely.

-- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - NOTE: Leave the monitor in the box to protect the screen. - 1.
-Open the box so that the monitor head is facedown in the box. - 2.
-Position the monitor stand on the mounting plate on the rear of the monitor (1), and then snap the monitor stand into place. - 3.
-Attach the base to the monitor stand (2), and then tighten the screws (3).
+- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - 1.
+With the monitor head facedown in the box, attach the stand to the connector on the back of the monitor.

+The latch on the stand clicks when the stand is locked in place.

+2. Attach the base to the stand (1), and tighten the screw (2).